abelloli/ArchLinuxVMInstall/index.md

+Install iso and boot up VM.
+Verify that you have efi and then make sure you have an internet connection by pinging.
+Set up partitions, make sure you have an efi one, and then format them.
+Set up your sda1 and sda2 and install all the needed packages that will help you later on.
+If you don't instal packages here it makes other parts of the process a lot harder.
+Once you have everything set up, reboot the system and log back into the vm. **Install NetworkManager** Create the users for your system and then set up your network connection.
+Install your desired shell and then install a web browser.

+Code Used during install-

 Boot Sequence:

 Download ISO, Create VM 2GB Ram 20GB HDD
-Boot up vm, Select Arch Linux install medium press enter Verify Boot Mode:
+Boot up vm, Select Arch Linux install medium press enter

+Verify Boot Mode:
 #ls /sys/firmware/efi/efivars		make sure it finds the file

 Connect to Internet:
 #ping archlinux.org 		See if you are connected
 Update System Clock:
 #timedatectl set-ntp true
 #timedatectl status		check service status

 Partition the disks:
 #fdisk -l 			list the devices
 #cfdisk /dev/sda	Gives us the prompt to change (Make sure it says Free Space)GPT
 Enter, 500M Size, Type EFI System
 Free Space, enter, remaining space
 Write

 Format the Partitions:
 #mkfs.fat -F32 /dev/sda1
 #mkfs.ext4 /dev/sda2